 Keeping Filters Clean

-It doesn’t take much to clog filters in an Air Conditioning unit, especially in the Lawrenceville Georgia area when it will be running around the clock for two to three months straight.
-So, it’sadvisable to examine your filters once every Thirty days or so no matter what kind of filter you are using.
+It doesn’t take much to clog AC unit filters.
+This is especially true in the Lawrenceville, GA area when it runs around the clock for months straight.
+So, it’s advisable to examine your filters once every 30 days or so no matter what kind of filter you are using.

 Which Filters to Check

-Clean air filters are vital for your health, your finances as well as the life expectancy of your AC system.
+Clean air filters are vital for your health, your finances, as well as the life expectancy of your AC system.
 Keep a close eye on them and you will save more money than you might expect.
 Billy Butler Heating & Air Conditioning can help you with clean air filters in Lawrenceville, GA.
 For more information or to schedule a service call, reach out to us at 770-861-7114.